adobe/reactor-developer-docs/extensions/reference/glossary.md

 ### Glossary of Terms

  * __Launch__ = This is the public brand name Adobe has assigned to the product.
- * __Reactor__ = While originally the codename for the project it has become the name of PLATFORM that Launch is built upon.
-Many of the tools used to create the Launch product have been open sourced under the Reactor Framework name and project.
-Our hope is that the Reactor Framework can be used by other product offerings both inside and outside Adobe in the future.
+ * __Reactor__ = This is the original code name that Launch used.
+It is now used to describe the underlying services that power Launch.
+You'll see it most commonly now applied to the API that Launch is built upon, but you may also run into it when digging through our Git repos.
  * __Turbine__ = This is the name given to the JavaScript rule engine component within the Reactor Framework.
 It has been open sourced here: [https://github.com/Adobe-Marketing-Cloud/reactor-turbine](https://github.com/Adobe-Marketing-Cloud/reactor-turbine)   It is responsible for executing the client-side rule logic that framework developers can expand through extensions.
  * __Extensions__ = The name given to the pluggable modules that developers can extend and add to the platform in order to provide new or template functionality to the Launch product.
  * __Core Extension__ = Because we dog-food our own platform, most of the generic interactions like page loads, clicks, etc. that users/marketers would need from a client-side rule creator are built as their own extension.
 Adobe will own and maintain this extension as well as its future browser compatibility.
 We recommend developers not try to re-invent this functionality in their own extensions.